 3. Generate and print your certificate(s).

-Level of instruction for this program is basic.
+Level of instruction for this program is intermediate.

 Course director(s), planning committee, faculty, and all others who are in a position to control the content of this educational activity are required to disclose all relevant financial relationships with any commercial interest related to the subject matter of the educational activity.
 Safeguards against commercial bias have been put in place.
 Faculty members also will disclose any off-label and/or investigational use of pharmaceuticals or instruments discussed in their presentations.
 Disclosure of this information will be published in course materials so those participants in the activity may formulate their own judgments regarding the presentations.